kaisenlinux/manpages-dev/category/ZIP/zstd.md

        •   --filelist FILE read a list of files to process as content from FILE.
 Format is compatible with ls output, with one file per line.

        •   --output-dir-flat DIR: resulting files are stored into target DIR directory, instead of same directory as origin file.
-Be aware that this command can in‐ troduce name collision issues, if multiple files, from different directories, end up having the same name.
-Collision resolution ensures first file with a given name will be present in DIR, while in combination with -f, the last file will be present instead.
+Be aware that this command can introduce name  collision  is‐ sues,  if multiple files, from different directories, end up having the same name.
+Collision resolution ensures first file with a given name will be present in DIR, while in combi‐ nation with -f, the last file will be present instead.

        •   --output-dir-mirror DIR: similar to --output-dir-flat, the output files are stored underneath target DIR directory, but this option will replicate input  directory  hierarchy  into output DIR.

            If  input  directory contains "..", the files in this directory will be ignored.
-If input directory is an absolute directory (i.e. "/var/tmp/abc"), it will be  stored  into  the "output-dir/var/tmp/abc".
-If there are multiple input files or directories, name collision resolution will follow the same rules as
+If input directory is an absolute directory (i.e. "/var/tmp/abc"), it will be stored into the "out‐ put-dir/var/tmp/abc".
+If there are multiple input files or directories, name collision resolution will follow the same rules as --output-dir-flat.
-           --output-dir-flat.

        •   --format=FORMAT: compress and decompress in other formats.
 If compiled with support, zstd can compress to or decompress from other compression algorithm formats.
 Possibly available options are zstd, gzip, xz, lzma, and lz4.
 If no such format is provided, zstd is the default.

        •   -h/-H, --help: display help/long help and exit

        •   -V,  --version: display version number and exit.
 Advanced : -vV also displays supported formats. -vvV also displays POSIX support. -q will only display the version number, suitable for machine reading.

        •   -v, --verbose: verbose mode, display more information